liwuqiong/liwuqiong.github.io/_posts/2024-02/2024-03-15-Quick decision.md

 Don't worry too much.
 Things are getting better in this way instead of a perfect planning and a thorough, deliberate decision ahead.

-Don't spend too much time on trival things.
+Don't spend too much time on trivial things.